 The carnage in Chicago is unbelievable.
 We finished 2020 with 769 homicides, almost all black-on-black, or about 20 cases per 100,000 residents.
 This is about the murder rate of Mexico.
 This is much higher than the rate of death from war, terrorism, and homicide combined in Israel in a given year (about 1.5 per 100,000 residents.
 Think about it next time you wonder if it’s safe to visit).
 Yet here is the New York Times telling us it’s really not that bad!
 What’s a little slice of the Third-World by the Great Lakes.
 The gender-studies majors of the NYT editorial board assure us this is just a mathematical misperception.

-Last night Chicago experienced a mass shooting where four people were killed, and then four others in less systematic cases of homicide.
+Last night Chicago experienced a mass shooting resulting in the killing of four, and then we suffered four more killings in additional cases of homicide.
 The national media, excluding a few local outlets, which typically crave news of mass shootings, remained silent.
 There can be no recognition of black crime.